-The first step is creating an attractive, professional email signature that will hold people’s attention even after they’ve scanned the subject line of your email and decided whether or not to continue reading.
+Gmail is handsdown the most popular web-based email provider with more than 1 Bil users worldwide.
+If you want to make the most of your Gmail account, then you must create an attractive, professional Gmail signature that will hold people’s attention even after they’ve scanned the subject line of your email and decided whether or not to continue reading.

 An email signature will help you: